sbme-tutorials/sbme-tutorials.github.io/2020/CG/notes/5-week5.md

 layout: page
 category: "notes"
 course: "sbe306"
-year: "2019"
+year: "2020"
-title: "Ray Casting & Animation"
+title: "Ray Casting, Lightening  & Animation"
 ---
 * TOC
 {:toc}

 ## Ray Casting

 ### Vision Process

 In human vision process is as follow

 1. Lights drop on objects
 2. Then it is reflected (scattered) in all directions
 3. Reflected light rays are received by the eye and image is formed.

-The same is for pinhole camera model
+The same is for the pinhole camera model

 ![](../images/cameragen.gif)

-**Idealy**
+**Ideally**

 * There is an infinite number of rays
 * Multiple reflections happen for the same ray on different objects